 Above left: Part of the German fleet leaving Trondheim Fjord, 9th June 1946.
 The battleship Bismarck is leading.
 Above right: The battle cruiser Scharnhorst ploughs through heavy North Atlantic swells, 12th June.
 Below left: HMS Thunderer firing her forward guns at the Battle of the Norwegian Sea.
 Below right: A 'Firefly' fighter of the Royal Navy Air Arm.

 Above left: USS Waldron, one of the destroyers of Destroyer Squadron 31, which was attached to the Home Fleet during the Battle of the Norwegian Sea.
 Above right: The German destroyer Z32, on fire and sinking, 14th June.
 Below: The German carrier Falke under attack by Barracuda torpedo bombers of the RNAA, 14th June 1946.

 Above left: Grand Harbour, Malta.
+Above middle: Admiral Bruce Fraser, commander of the RN forces at the Battle of the Norwegian Sea.
+Above right: Admiral Otto Ciliax, commander of the German forces at the same action.
 Left: Benito Mussolini jokes with soldiers of the 'Camicia nera' Division before the start of the Italian assault on Malta.
 Below: Italian soldiers of the 'Folgore' Parachute Division just before boarding their aircraft.
 10th June 1946.